balibintang/nextjs-sst-trpc/README.md

 - Skip all the actual SST setup stuff, just do the google side things
 - When you get up to the client id step, copy it and replace `GOOGLE_CLIENT_ID` in `.env`
-- When you get up to the update google redirect URI step add the url copied in the previous step
+- When you get up to the update google redirect URI step add the url copied in the previous step plus /callback. `AuthCallbackUrl/callback`

 ### 4. Run your NextJs project